Robert Mwesigwa: Political career

 National Resistance Movement – National Chairman, Entrepreneurship League and Member of the Central Executive Committee National Resistance Movement (November 2015 – present).

 In 2019, he was appointed a Chamber Leader to serve on the International Chamber of Commerce (ICC) World Chambers Federation (WCF) General Council from 2020 to 2022 in Paris, France, a world Business Organisation, enabling World Businesses to secure prosperity and opportunity for all people in the world.
 He was chairman, Board of Africa Strategic Leadership Centre, a collaborative initiative of leaders from public and private sectors, committed to Africa's progress, cultivating growth opportunities and investing in the continent's human capital.

 In 2021, Members of Parliament of Uganda on the Statutory Authorities and State Enterprise (COSASE) committee squeezed him to show how he acquired three plots of land that belonged to Uganda Railway Co-operation the URC in Port Bell and Mulago at a total of Shs 357 million in 2009, which he failed to answer.

 In the NRM primary elections, he ran with his longtime ally Tusiime Michael, whom he had supported in the previous election.
+He lost his MP seat to Christopher Bakashaba.